What Happens When You Die Without A Will – Probate

 Yes.
 A Will may be modified, added to, or entirely altered at any time before your death provided you are psychologically and physically proficient and desire to alter your Will.
 You must consider modifying your Will whenever there are modifications in the size of your estate.
 For instance, when your children are young, you might think it best to have a trust for them so they do not enter into absolute ownership of residential or commercial property up until they are mature.
 Beware, if you draw lines through products, remove or edit, or include notations to the original Will, it can be damaged as a legal file.
 Either a new Will should be legally prepared or a codicil signed to lawfully change parts of the Will.

-How Steve Bliss’s Law Firm Can Help:
+How Steve Bliss’s San Diego Probate Attorney Can Help:

 1ST: DEBTS AND TAXES